 - What do you need in order to grow in your career and as a person?

 Consider feedback or comments from your peers, managers, and stakeholders.
-There is no limit on what you can learn.
+There is no limit to what you can learn.
 The learning can range from technical skills to interpersonal skills.

 2. Take Concrete Action